dsackr/dash480/README.md

 # Dash480 Custom Integration for Home Assistant

-This custom integration provides seamless integration for a 480x480 openHASP display panel (referred to as Dash480) into Home Assistant.
-It creates a single device with entities to control the onboard relays and configure the device name directly from the Home Assistant UI.
+This custom integration provides seamless integration for an openHASP 480×480 panel ("Dash480") with Home Assistant.
+It provisions the screen layout over MQTT and exposes convenient config entities in HA to manage pages, tiles, and header content.

 ## Features

-- **Simple UI Setup**: A configuration wizard (config flow) on the Integrations page to get you started.
+- **Simple Setup**: Add a Panel, then add Pages from the Integrations UI.
-- **Device Control**: Creates a single "Dash480" device in Home Assistant, which contains all related entities.
+- **Header Controls**: Set Home Title and a Temp sensor for the header from HA.
-- **Relay Switches**: Provides three `switch` entities to control the three onboard relays.
+- **Relay Switches**: Three switches for onboard relays (optional, if wired).
-- **Node Name Control**: Adds a "Node Name" control to the device page.
-Changing this updates the integration (HA will listen/publish on the new node), but it does not change the physical device’s hostname.
-- **Automatic Screen Layout**: Automatically pushes a default screen layout with controls for the three relays to your device when it connects to MQTT.
+- **Popup Controls for Tiles**:
+  - Fans: tapping the fan tile opens a popup with Off/Low/Med/High.
+  - Color-capable lights: tapping the light tile opens a color popup (Off, Red, Green, Blue, Warm, Cool).
+The tile icon tint updates to the chosen color.
+  - Switches and non-color lights: simple on/off toggle.
+- **Add Entity Flow**: Create pages with a title only; then add entities later using a Page-level entity picker and an Add button.
+- **Automatic Layout Push**: When the device comes online (MQTT LWT), the current layout is pushed.

 ## Prerequisites

 1.  **Home Assistant**: A running instance of Home Assistant.
 2.  **MQTT Broker**: An MQTT broker that is connected to your Home Assistant instance.
-3.  **openHASP Device**: An ESP32-S3 480x480 panel flashed with the openHASP firmware.
-Ensure it is connected to your network.
+3.  **openHASP Device**: An ESP32-S3 480×480 panel flashed with openHASP, connected to your network and MQTT.

 ## Installation